tc39/notes/es7/2015-11/nov-19.md

 YK: in the middle of a block, jumping to the top of the block is unexpected

-DD: yes in a for loop, run to completeion invariant should not be broken
+DD: yes in a for loop, run to completion invariant should not be broken

 YK: if the observable has no buffering, this will just happen